 They may give up.

 Obviously this is not what we want.
-We want to encourage and empower our new readers! 💪
+In fact, we want to encourage and empower our new readers! 👏

 Explaining the Difference to Your Students